ambientkit/ambientkit.github.io/docs/plugins/overview.md

 ## Boot Process

-To help you understand how an Ambient web app works, this is the process it follows during boot:
+To help you understand how an Ambient app works, this is the process it follows during boot:

 - Load logger plugin by calling `Logger()` func.
 - Load storage plugin by calling `Storage()` func.